 Young people with additional needs:

-Long term one-to-one sessions for children and young people with complex needs, using dance as a tool for personal interaction, communication, expression, self determination and confidence building, and tailoring work to individual need and interest.
+Long term one-to-one sessions for children and young people with complex needs, using dance as a tool for personal interaction, communication, expression, self determination and confidence building.
+The movement content is tailored to individual need and interest and developed organically by the dance facilitator alongside the participant.
 In partnership with Derbyshire Virtual School in 5 Derbyshire Special Schools.
 Workshops at Get Creative Derbyshire.

-The Dance Interaction programme is currently being developed as a mental and emotional health intervention for people of all ages through partnership between LTA and the Derbyshire Dales and High Peak PCT and using Social Prescribing as a delivery pathway.
-During the period of Covid-19 restriction this will be delivered via online platform and enable people to participate from within their own homes.
+The Dance Interaction programme is currently being developed as a mental and emotional health intervention for people of all ages through partnership between LTA and the Derbyshire Dales and High Peak Primary Care Trust using Social Prescribing as a delivery pathway.
+During the period of Covid-19 restrictions this will be delivered via online platform and enable people to participate from within their own homes.

 Moving Together (2017 - present)

-Integrated youth dance group, regular sessions bringing young people with and without disability together to develop skills, improvise and play with ideas and create work, and has performed at Interface, Derbyshire Youth Dance Platform, Deda 2019, 2020 as well as at Wirksworth Festival.
-This group is currently meeting for weekly sessions via zoom as a response to the Covid-19 restriction.
+Integrated youth dance group, regular sessions bringing young people with and without disability together to develop skills, play with ideas, improvise and create work.
+Moving Together has performed at Interface, Derbyshire Youth Dance Platform, Deda 2019, 2020 as well as at Wirksworth Festival.
+This group is currently meeting for weekly sessions via zoom as a response to the Covid-19 restrictions.

 Culture Cafe (2018 - present)

 Culture Cafe is a community project responding to the needs of Unaccompanied Asylum Seeking Children (UASC) and their carers, Asylum Seeking families, and refugees living in Derbyshire.
 It provides opportunity for people to get together on a regular basis to participate in creative activity, social interaction and shared food, with the aim to:

 - make and establish friendships and social networks

 - create connections to the local community